PANTHORA

 Architecture & Craftsmanship

 Eslar architecture represents a unique fusion of artistic beauty, practical functionality, and defensive necessity.
-The most distinctive feature of eslar construction is their use of living crystals—specially cultivated minerals that can be programmed to respond to environmental conditions and user needs.
+The most distinctive feature of eslar construction is its use of living crystals—specially cultivated minerals that can be programmed to respond to environmental conditions and user needs.
 These crystals form the structural framework of buildings, creating walls that can become transparent or opaque, floors that warm or cool automatically, and roofs that channel rainwater into complex distribution systems.

 In Isia, the capital city, residential buildings rise in graceful spires that seem to defy gravity through careful application of crystalline engineering.
 Most dwellings are multi-story towers designed to house extended families or professional collaboratives, with shared common spaces on lower levels and private quarters above.
 The crystal walls can be configured to provide complete privacy or to create open communal spaces as needed, allowing residents to adapt their living arrangements to social and professional requirements.